LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

           and others, can be done by switching the ``RAJA::KernelPolicy`` type with no changes to the loop kernel code.

-In :ref:`kernelnestedreorder-label`, we provide a more detailed discussion of the mechanics of loop nest reordering.
+In :ref:`tut-kernelnestedreorder-label`, we provide a more detailed discussion of the mechanics of loop nest ordering.
 Next, we show other variations of the matrix multiplication kernel that illustrate other ``RAJA::kernel`` features.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^